Thanks to climate change, heat waves and record temperatures in the Pacific Northwest may become commonplace

 — Matthew Yglesias (@mattyglesias) June 28, 2021

-While Swain cautions that causes of the the current heat dome over the Pacific Northwest need to be studied, he has little doubt that climate change is a contributing factor.
+While Swain cautioned that causes of the current heat dome over the Pacific Northwest need to be studied, he has little doubt that climate change is a contributing factor.

 “The science has really advanced a lot in the last five to eight years.
 Scientists who even a decade ago were very uncomfortable with linking specific weather events to climate change now do so on a regular basis.
 That’s how science works — things change, things evolve,” Swain said, adding, “The signal is stronger now than it was a decade or two ago.
 The scientific tools we have to test those hypotheses have improved, the models are better.”

-With evidence continuing to mount that humanity is fast-approaching a tipping point, events like the latest heat wave are sounding what feels like never-ending alarm bells.
+With evidence continuing to mount that humanity is fast approaching a tipping point, events like the latest heat wave are sounding what feels like never-ending alarm bells.

-"If our decision makers do not take this heat wave as a harbinger of things to come and act quickly to adopt the climate change policies we all know are needed, I fear for the future of humanity," Jean Flemma, director of Oceans Defense Initiative, told Axios.
+“If our decision makers do not take this heat wave as a harbinger of things to come and act quickly to adopt the climate change policies we all know are needed, I fear for the future of humanity,” Jean Flemma, director of Ocean Defense Initiative, told Axios.

 Read more from Yahoo News: